NatanVilchis/termuxtex/README.en.md

 ### Command 4) pdflatex2c
 This command only compiles to a PDF file. <br>
-First write pdflatex2c followed by the main file name in LaTeX <b> WITHOUT the extension .tex </ b> <br>
+First write pdflatex2c followed by the main file name in LaTeX <b> WITHOUT the extension .tex </b> <br>
 Example: <br>
 ````
 pdflatex2c tarea1